soz223/UniBrainAssistant/README.md

 * fully **interactive**: 2‑D slice viewer, 3‑D Plotly volume, heat‑map / graph visualisations, one‑click downloads
 * **pipeline orchestration by natural‑language** – e.g. `run the pipeline without segmentation`, `enable network`
 * **RAG‑powered Q & A** over both your outputs **and** the UniBrain paper itself

+## We are working hard to enhance the tool, and a new version will be released soon.

 ---